simongarton/adventOfCode2020/README.md

 ## Day 10

+## Day 19
+Give a list of adapters, that can connect to certain other adapters, how many ways can I get through the adapters to the end.
+A really challenging one in that a simple recursive solution worked fine for the small dataset, but the big dataset had 97 adapters, which gave over 3 trillion solutions and recursion died.
+So I borrowed a Dynamic Programming / Memoisation idea from the subreddit and it worked fine.
+The subreddit had many solutions, some of which make no sense.

 ## Day 9
 Given a stream of numbers, find the first one that isn't the sum of a pair within the previous 25;